fnordfish/teckel/README.md

 3. is easy to debug

 ## Usage

+For a full overview please see the [Api Docs](https://fnordfish.github.io/waldi/doc/)

 This example uses [Dry::Types](https://dry-rb.org/gems/dry-types/) to illustrate the flexibility.
 There's no dependency on dry-rb, choose what you like.